SkylineCommunications/SLC-AS-EVSCerebrum/README.md

      Once the route is established, the connected source will be visible on the designated destination and level(s).

-- To set up routes for all levels simultaneously, click the *All level Take* button.
+- To set up routes for all levels simultaneously, click the *All Level Take* button.

 ![Example Usage](./Documentation/Images/Connect.gif)